mauricewells/docs/developer-tools/ixo-blockchain.md

 Genesis transaction written to "~/.ixod/config/gentx/gentx-xyz.json"
 ```

-5. Create a pull request with your gentx in the "gentx" directory in this repository.
+5. Create a pull request with your gentx in the "gentx" directory in this repository: https://github.com/ixofoundation/genesis.

 ## Register your validator on-chain post-genesis `create-validator` command.